jonathanshangrila/CNC-Computer-Numerical-Code/README.md

 # CNC-Computer-Numerical-Code
 A repository for CNC Computer Numerical Control

+CNC is a language to control machining equipment, with drill bits, milling bits, etc.

+Work with machinery, machining, and lathes to mill and make wooden or metal goods.

-See SainSmart 3018 PROVer Manual and docmentation
+See SainSmart 3018 PROVer Manual and documentation

 https://docs.sainsmart.com/article/x6sr565m5g-3018-prover